wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-09-linked-list-cpp.md

 ~~~

-#### Deletion of any element of the list
+## Deletion of any element of the list

 Deleting any element of the list is performed by following these septs:
-- We check of course if head is null .
+- We check of course if *head* is null .
 In that case, no action needed.
-- Otherwise we look for the previous element .
+- Otherwise we look for the element preceding the one we want to delete.
+- Before we check if the element to delete is at the head of the list, then  *head* becomes the second element of the list (and we make sure we properly delete the element from the memory)
+- If that's not the case, we iterate over each element of the linked list until we stop before the element we want to delete : that is *previous*
 - Then we update our linked list variables *tail* and *head* so that our list remains consistant

 ~~~c++